ONE OF THE FIRST NFL ROOKIES TO EVER GET HALF HIS HEAD SHAVED WAS FORMER OAKLAND RAIDERS RIGHT GUARD GENNARO DINAPOLI

 Yes, if you're a parent, you’ll be a little embarrassed taking your son to church looking like that – but the kid will secretly be proud of himself for having the courage to go through it.
 (See the firsthand account below by a college student with pleasant memories of wearing his baseball team initiation haircut to church, delighting at the stares he attracted,because he knew they secretly admired his guts.)

 STOP HAZING DEATHS!!!
-As of September 2017, there have been two college hazing deaths in just 8 months in the U.S., both of them apparently resulting from fatal alcohol poisoning related to the forced over-consumption of alcohol . . . but in the past century, not a single death or injury from harmless initiation haircuts.
+As of September 2017, there have been two college hazing deaths in just 8 months in the U.S., both of them apparently resulting from fatal alcohol poisoning related to the forced over-consumption of alcohol in hazing . . . but in the past century, not a single death or injury from harmless initiation haircuts.
 Tell your local school officials to stop wasting their time worrying about wacky, totally harmless initiation haircuts -- and instead start cracking down really hard on the truly dangerous hazing practices.
 PEOPLE ARE DYING -- WHILE SCHOOL OFFICIALS WORRY ABOUT . . .
 HAIRCUTS???
 What's wrong with this picture?

 A STARTLING FACT: Rarely do the guys whose heads get shaved in haircut initiations ever complain!!!
 Almost never!!!
 The victims themselves usually enjoy the bonding experience immensely.
 They submitted willingly.-- and enthusiastically.
 Have you noticed that whenever anti-hazing reformers make a stink about kids caught wearing initiation haircuts, in perhaps 99% of those cases, the shaven kids themselves inevitably insist the haircuts were strictly consensual -- insist that they actually volunteered to be shaven, just for the powerful bonding experience.